chhotii-alex/prospective-randomizer/README.md

 studies, but may more cheaply be run on a local workstation.
 A number of other issues would have to be addressed before rolling out a cloud deployment:
 * This implementation does not include any authentication mechanism and thus would have to be wrapped in an authentication layer (note, an on-campus deployment without adding an authentication layer is essentially "security through obscurity".)
-* Configuration of groups and variables, and records of subjects, are stored in local text files, rather than a real database, making these data more challenging to share across virtual hosts.
+* Information about subjects (their ID's, features, and group assignments) are stored in local text files, rather than a real database, making these data more challenging to share across virtual hosts.
 * Care has to be taken that if subject identifiers can be linked to individuals that any leakage of data would not be a violation of subject privacy.

 Configuration requires specifying what the groups are and what features are to be equalized across these groups.
-The algorithm's performance is only good if the specified group sizes are equal or nearly equal.

 The algorithm has been wrapped in two different network protocols.
 The original, simple interface is over a simple TCP/IP socket.
 All configuration must be done by manually editing the groups.txt and variables.xml files.
-Client task processes open a socket connection and issue simple one-letter commands to the server.
+Client task processes open a socket connection and issue simple one-word commands to the server.
 The same executable offers command-line interaction, so that researchers may interact with the algorithm manually.